sajmousa/azure-networks-protocols/README.md

 - Create a Resource Group
 - Create a Virtual Machine
-- Observe ICMP Traffic
-- Observe SSH Traffic
-- Observe DHCP Traffic
-- Observe DNS Traffic
-- Observe RDP Traffic
+- View and Observe ICMP, SSH, DHCP, DNS, and RDP Traffic

 <h2>Actions and Observations</h2>
 </br>